-Steel, though cheaper, is less malleable and creates a poorer seal and so generally runs dirtier across the board.
+Though cheaper, steel offers a less malleable construction.
+As such, it creates a poorer seal — generally running dirtier across the board.

-This creates more opportunity for malfunctions due to carbon buildup, and generally means a rifle shooting steel-cased ammo will be less reliable in the long run, although there are some exceptions I’ll get to in a minute.
+It also means a rifle shooting steel-cased ammo will be less reliable in the long run…although there are some exceptions…but I’ll get to that in a minute.

 Steel (Might) Extract Better

 Of course, there’s also the issue of extraction.